Employee Performance Management: Benefits and Tips to Improve It Effectively

 If that does not work, you need to decide and communicate the consequences to the workforce to get their act together accordingly.
 Missing either one of these can have a severe impact on your business.

-How do you manage employee performance effectively?
+How do you manage and improve employee performance effectively?

 1. Set clear goals and objectives